boblete/boblete.github.io/README.md

 ## Experiment
 Date Tuesday 19 November 2020
+What did I do
 Looking at Audio from previous experiments as a backing to the installation....
  //
+Seems odd to force a narrative onto an improvisation - but looking at it looks interesting for scenes.

+How we cans shift scenes - shifting emotional states - the shift in emotion
+//

+## Experiment
 Date Monday 24th November -
 Experiment
 Give the machine a voice to ask the user to play the instrument